williaz/TechRefresher/AWS.md

   - low cost
   - reliable: replicates data across 3 AZ in a region and preserve up to 7d
 - Kinesis Data Firehose
-  - to laod streaming data into data stores and analytics tols
+  - to load streaming data into data stores and analytics tols
   - auto scale, can batch, compress,a nd encrypt the data before loading it
   - Benefits:
     - eay to use